||Click here to Register!|

 Summit 2022 will include a total of 25 hours (16 hours in-person, 9 hours online) of multidisciplinary and community-centered content, including panel presentations, workshops, readings, and roundtable discussions from a diverse range of community, academic, clinical, public health, and policy stakeholders on 2S/LGBTQI+ health.
 Summit 2022 will also feature keynote speakers including researchers and advocates from across Canada whose work is supporting community and public health responses to HIV/STBBI, monkeypox, substance use, mental health, and structural discrimination and inequities facing 2S/LGBTQI+ people and communities.

-Summit 2022 is made possible through the support of this year’s Presenting Partner ViiV Healthcare, Presenting Sponsor Gilead Sciences Canada, as well as project funding from the Public Health Agency of Canada (PHAC).
+Summit 2022 is made possible through the support of this year’s Presenting Partner ViiV Healthcare, Presenting Sponsor Gilead Sciences Canada, as well as project funding from the Public Health Agency of Canada (PHAC), Women and Gender Equality Canada, and Canadian Heritage.